Finding Probability In Exercises 47–56, find the indicated probab... | Channels for Pearson+

 Standard Normal Distribution

-The standard normal distribution is a special case of the normal distribution where the mean is 0 and the standard deviation is 1.
-It is represented by the variable Z, which allows for the calculation of probabilities and percentiles for any normal distribution by standardizing values.
-This transformation is crucial for comparing different datasets and finding probabilities associated with specific Z-scores.
+The standard normal distribution is a special case of the normal distribution with a mean of 0 and a standard deviation of 1.
+It is represented by the variable 'z', which indicates how many standard deviations an element is from the mean.
+This distribution is crucial for calculating probabilities and is often used in statistical analysis to standardize scores.

 Recommended video: